 The following definitions apply in the interpretation and enforcement of this chapter.
 (3-31-22)

-01. Accredited Veterinarian.
-A veterinarian approved by the Administrator and USDA/APHIS/VS in accordance with provisions of Title 9, Part 161, Code of Federal Regulations to perform functions of State-Federal animal disease control programs.
+.
 (3-31-22)

-02. Approved Brucella Vaccine.
-A vaccine product that is approved by and produced under license of the USDA for administration to cattle, domestic bison, swine or domestic cervidae for the purpose of enhancing the resistance to brucellosis.
 (3-31-22)

 03. Approved Feedlot.
 A feedlot approved by the Administrator to feed female cattle and domestic bison, which have not been officially vaccinated against brucellosis.
 (3-31-22)

-04. Brucellosis.
-An infectious disease of animals and humans caused by bacteria of the genus Brucella.
-(3-31-22)

-05. Brucellosis Emergency.
-The declaration of an animal health emergency by the director as the result of the diagnosis of brucellosis in cattle, domestic bison, swine or domestic cervidae in the state of Idaho or in areas outside the state that could result in transmission of brucellosis to Idaho cattle, domestic bison, swine, or domestic cervidae.
-(3-31-22)

 06. Brucellosis Herd Management Plan.
 A written document outlining management practices a livestock producer will take to minimize the exposure of cattle or domestic bison to brucellosis.
 The herd management plan shall be valid when signed by the owner and the State Veterinarian or his designee.
 (3-31-22)

 07. Cattle.
-All bovidae.
+All bovidae, including domestic bison, owned by a person.
 (3-31-22)

 08. Commuter Herd.
 A herd of cattle or domestic bison that moves from Idaho to another state pursuant to the provisions of IDAPA 02.04.21, “Rules Governing the Importation of Animals,” Section 220.